Luxulicious/SOA/README.md

 Find a way for a game event listener to auto (un)subscribe whenever the reference is changed (probably most easily accomplished via propertydrawer)

 Packaging:
-Exclude test project from package but include it in the repository

 Additional features:
 Stacktracing event and variable change invocation